 Documentation of Significant Sightings Form

 *** IMPORTANT.
 PLEASE READ *** Please submit documentation only for species currently on the Nevada Review List or for species not yet on the Nevada State Checklist.
-(Both lists are available on this website.)
+(However, introduced species which are not on the Nevada Checklist should not be submitted except in the special circumstance where that species is on the ABA checklist and is also on the official checklist of a state adjacent to Nevada.)
+The Nevada Checklist and the Nevada Review list are available on this website.

 If you have observed a rare bird in Nevada, a written description is an excellent way to provide a credible and permanent record of your observation.
 One important purpose of the Nevada Bird Records Committee (NBRC) is to archive all records of Nevada Review Species, for the long-term objective of determining patterns of occurrence and distribution of Nevada’s avifauna.
 NBRC requests documentation for all observations of species which are on the Nevada Review List (unless noted on that list as exempt from review for the region where you observed the bird.)
 NBRC also requests documentation for all observations of species which do not appear on the Nevada State Checklist.
 Both of these lists are available on this website.

 A written description is essential for NBRC’s goal of archiving records of Nevada Review Species, but additional supporting documentation (e.g., photographs, sketches, sound recordings) is eagerly sought by the committee as well.
 All forms of documentation (written descriptions plus supporting materials) are archived and publicly available for research.

 As soon as NBRC receives your documentation, you will be notified that your record is in review by the Committee.
 After NBRC has evaluated your record (this process can require up to one year), you will be notified in writing of the committee’s decision.